 The worst feature of Judge Treacy’s passive acceptance of the case was the Crown’s complete failure to link a motive to the defendant.
 The highly educated foreign engineer that Vincent Tabak was, embarked on a very successful career, would need to have had expectations of an enormous benefit to make it worth his while to kill a woman he did not even know, or of a very serious penalty from letting her live, to balance against the risk he incurred of a very long prison sentence.
 Judge Treacy could at the very least have ordered this very unlikely defendant to report to a police station every day until his trial, while allowing him to continue working in the mean time at Buro Happold, instead of condemning him to remand in a remote high-security prison.

-Judge Richard FieldOn Thursday 5 May 2011, at 10 a.m., in a plea hearing at the Old Bailey in London, a person claiming to be Vincent Tabak appeared again by video link from Long Lartin Prison before Mr. Justice Field, 64, the Judge who would eventually try him in Bristol.
+Judge Richard FieldOn Thursday 5 May 2011, at 10 a.m., in a plea hearing in Court Two at the Old Bailey in London, a person claiming to be Vincent Tabak appeared again by video link from Long Lartin Prison before Mr. Justice Field, 64, the Judge who would eventually try him in Bristol.
 Richard Field had got his LLB from Bristol University and had gone on to do an LLM at the London school of Economics.
 From the ages of 22 to 30, he had himself taught law at universities in Canada and Hong Kong, before embarking on his legal career in England.
 So he was no stranger to the cosmopolitan academic environment in which the defendant had moved, and, unlike the general public, he must have understood very well how vulnerable the defendant would have been while in custody.

 This was the first hearing at which the question “How do you plead?” was put, after Vincent Tabak had spent more than three months in custody.
 A video link may be suitable for protecting a vulnerable witness, but an accused prisoner has a right to appear in court personally.
 Why did the judges fail to insist on the prisoner’s rights under the principle of habeas corpus?
 Had Vincent Tabak been so badly maltreated in prison that a personal court appearance would reveal his injuries?
 Was his appearance by video-link intended to discourage his family from travelling from the Netherlands to be in court, to discourage his friends from attending court, and to prevent him from making legitimate visual contact with them?